Liquidity Pool

 How it Works

 Every asset created on Stellar starts with zero liquidity.
-The same is true of tokens created on Soroban (unless a Stellar asset with existing liquidity token is "wrapped" for use in Soroban).
+The same is true of tokens created on Soroban (unless a Stellar asset with existing liquidity token has its Stellar Asset Contract (SAC) deployed for use in Soroban).
 In simple terms, "liquidity" means how much of an asset in a market is available to be bough or sold.
 In the "old days," you could generate liquidity in a market by creating buy/sell orders on an order book.

 Liquidity pools automate this process by substituting the orders with math.
 Depositors into the liquidity pool earn fees from swap transactions.
 No orders required!